IN THIS SECTION

 - Buzz Days

 - Collaborations with other projects and departments

 - World Book Day

 - Author visits

-We have a Year 7 literacy booklet, designed by the Lead Practitioner, for each term.
+We have a Year 7 literacy booklet, designed by Miss Lee, for each term.
 Students should keep their booklet safe in their planner and complete the fortnightly activities during form time.

 Foci for Term 1 includes: capital letters and full stops, root words, apostrophes, different types of sentences, vocabulary choices and spelling tests.

 Students must complete the booklets and learn the spellings at home with a parent/carer.

 For extra guidance, information and tests on some of the SPaG topics go to: https://www.bbc.com/bitesize/subjects/z3kw2hv

 Students should remember that their school planner has guidance on literacy techniques used in a range of subject areas.